-Some self-storage facilities make it as convenient as possible for tenants to move their possessions inside.
-They may offer additional services such as assistance in packing and transporting goods, or even complimentary use of a truck for first-time clients.
+Some self-storage facilities make it convenient for tenants to move their possessions inside.
+They may offer additional services such as assistance in packing and transporting goods or complimentary truck use for first-time clients.
 Some also sell locks, boxes, and packaging supplies to make the process easier.

 Since a lot of these stored goods have value, many storage facilities work with third-party providers to offer insurance for sale to their tenants.
-If you prefer, you can use your own policy to cover the items in storage or buy special coverage just for the objects specified.
+If you prefer, you can use your policy to cover the items in storage or buy special coverage for the specified objects.

-Tenants have their own lock and key to access the rented space.
-Compared to other options such as warehouses, employees of self-storage facilities are not allowed to casually access these spaces.
+Tenants have their lock and key to access the rented space.
+Compared to other options such as warehouses, employees of self-storage facilities are not allowed to access these spaces casually.
 This benefit goes both ways – tenants enjoy greater security for their possessions, while the facility cannot be held responsible for cases of theft.
 Finally, self-storage facilities can only take control of any content through a lien brought about by the tenant’s failure to pay the rent.

 Types of Self Storage

 There are several types of self-storage facilities available today.
-First is self storage, which offers secure and clean spaces for personal use.
-These offer various features and come in a range of sizes.
+First is self-storage, which offers secure and clean spaces for personal use.
+These provide various features and come in a range of sizes.